What's Wrong With Locker Room Talk?

 In one study, when Asian women were asked questions that prompted them to think about their ethnicity before taking a math test, they performed better than when in a neutral condition.
 When they were asked questions that prompted them to think of their gender, their performance was worse.
 These implicit biases are created by the ways in which we speak about people.

 When men speak about women using “locker room talk,” men are priming themselves to think of women as sex objects they can “grab” and to whom they can “do anything.”
-Even if men don’t consciously think they have less respect for women as a result of engaging in or hearing these kinds of conversations, below the level of awareness, their brains are making associations that create implicit bias.
+Even if men don’t consciously think they have less respect for women as a result of engaging in or hearing these kinds of conversations, below the level of awareness, their brains are making associations.

 This basic human tendency is apparent in situations as extreme as Nazi Germany and as banal as choosing not to challenge a person purveying gossip.
 “Doing the wrong thing,” Freiman asserts, “is, for most of us, pretty mundane.
 It’s not usurping political power or stealing millions of dollars.
 It’s nervously joining in the chorus of laughs for your co-worker’s bigoted joke or lying about your politics to appease your family at Thanksgiving dinner.”